BSc Chemistry / Overview

 The University of Manchester is committed to attracting and supporting the very best students.
 We have a focus on nurturing talent and ability and we want to make sure that you have the opportunity to study here, regardless of your financial circumstances.
-It is estimated that more than a third of our students will receive bursaries of up to £3,000 per year and many will be offered even more generous support.
-For information about scholarships/bursaries/sponsorship please see our undergraduate fees pages and visit the School website www.chemistry.manchester.ac.uk/study/undergraduate/scholarships/
+For information about scholarships/bursaries/sponsorship please see our undergraduate fees pages and check the Department's scholarships information .

 Courses in related subject areas

 Use the links below to view lists of courses in related subject areas.

 Regulated by the Office for Students